Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ## Objectives

 ## Dataset ([Link to dataset](https://www.kaggle.com/datasets/danielgrijalvas/movies))
-The data set was found on Kaggle.
+The data set was found on Kaggle and is a csv file.
 There are 7668 rows and 15 columns.
 The 15 columns are:
 * **Name:** The name of the film.
 * **Rating:** The rating of the film.
 * **Genre:** The genre of the film.